dorgonman/HorizonInteractDemo/README.md

 Note:

-master branch may be unstable since it is in development, please switch to tags, for example: editor/hsgame/4.25.0.290
+main branch may be unstable since it is in development, please switch to tags, for example: editor/hsgame/4.26.0.1

 How to Run Demo Project before purchase:(Only for Win64 editor build, no source code)
-1. Double click install_game_package_from_nuget_org.cmd, and check if UE4Editor-*.dll are installed to Binaries\Win64 and Plugins\HorizonUIPlugin\Binaries\Win64\
+1. Double click install_game_package_from_nuget_org.cmd, and check if UE4Editor-*.dll are installed to Binaries\Win64 and Plugins\HorizonInteractDemo\Binaries\Win64\
 2. Double click HorizonInteractDemo.uproject